svikashk/agile/agile/scrum-sprint.md

 How does this translate into features in a scrum software tool?

-- Dedicated view for sprints with sprint reports
 - My tasks to focus on just the items assigned to you
 - Ability to create specific workflows for each team to track their progress
 - A dedicated view that captures all the updates and shows the progress of the entire feature